openedx/docs.openedx.org/source/community/release_notes/redwood.rst

      adding an organization search bar.
 This flag does not work in the Studio Home MFE, as it is not needed within the MFE.
-The MFE already have a search bar and pagination, which improves performance for those home pages with lots of courses. it a "breaking change" but a known issue for those who want to turn on the Studio Home MFE and are using the flag.
+The MFE already have a search bar and pagination, which improves performance for those home pages with lots of courses.
+     Home MFE and are using the flag.

 Learner & Instructor Experiences